ros2/design/articles/101_build_tool.md

 The goal of the build tool is to build a set of packages with a single invocation automating the process.
 It should work with ROS 1 packages as well as ROS 2 packages which provide the necessary information in their manifest files.
+It should also work with packages that do not provide manifest files themselves, given that the meta information is externally provided.
-It would be great if the tool could also be used to build other packages (e.g. Gazebo including its dependencies).
+This will allow the build tool to be utilized for non-ROS dependencies of ROS packages (e.g. Gazebo including its dependencies).

 ### Out of Scope